SoerenPannier/districtAssignment/readme.txt

-The file ./R/generationAndSampling.R is the master file, creating the austrian pseudo population and sample data used in the R package emdi.
+The file ./R/generationAndSampling.R is the master file, creats the austrian pseudo population and sample data used in the R package emdi.

 Other R files contain auxiliar functions used by generationAndSampling.R